 These are the most common responsibilities, skills, and requirements in HR generalist job descriptions.
 However, every organization should base these details on the human resources department’s particularities.

 For example, the number of years of experience depends on the level of responsibilities that will be on your new hire’s plate.
 Suppose the HR team already has an HR manager or coordinator who can coach the newly hired HR generalist.
 Then, the organization can safely require less professional experience.
-Similarly, if the HR generalist handles payroll processing and tax compliance, then the job description should demand extensive experience in labor laws and regulations.
+Similarly, if the HR generalist handles payroll processing and tax compliance, the job description should demand extensive labor law and regulation experience.

 If you want to gain crucial human resources knowledge that can help you become a resourceful HR generalist, you should check out our top-notch HR certifications at HR University.